mathigon/textbooks/content/probability/content.md

 Planck](bio:planck) and [Paul Dirac](bio:dirac) discovered that fundamental particles have a mind-blowing property: they can be in multiple different places _at the same time_.
-They don’t have a fixed position, but instead a probability distribution (or wave function) which tells us how likely it is we are going to find them at a particular position.
+They don’t have a fixed position, but instead a probability distribution (also called _wave function_) which tells us how likely it is that we’ll find them at a particular position.

 This incredible property is used by Quantum computers.
 Conventional computers can only ever do one computation at a time.
 Quantum computers can use the